Tuesday 25 March 2014

 Hackney Archives Dept. M2454

-1787 - 90, House occupied by John Vowell of Leadenhall Street, a director of the Royal Humane Soc.
+1787 - 90, The house was occupied by John Vowell of Leadenhall Street, a director of the Royal Humane Soc.

 Mr. Conrad Loddige, was taken down many, years ago, and Loddige's Terrace, together with some